Northern Mariana Islands: Flora and fauna

 The official bird of the Northern Marianas Islands is the endemic Mariana fruit dove and the official flower is the Plumeria, which originated in the Americas.
 The islands are home to many tropical plants and animals, as well as marine life such as whales and dugongs.
 The islands are heavily forested, with about 80% ground cover consisting of tropical forests.
 Trees include palm, banana, pine, fern, and plumeria.
 There are many species of coral around the islands, many of which are ringed by coral reefs, and some islands have upwards of 60 species of coral.

 There are nine known species of birds endemic to the Northern Marianas, such as the Saipan Reed Warbler and Golden white-eye, as well as a variety of invertebrates, insects, and plants.
-Some of examples include Langford's tree snail (Partula langfordi) or the tree fern (Cyathea aramaganensis).
+Examples include Langford's tree snail (Partula langfordi) or the tree fern (Cyathea aramaganensis).